macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 We briefly mentioned the `head.mjs` in the custom elements module.
 It is where we put a link tag for styles if we want to pull in custom stylesheets.
-Your project already has one that looks like this:
+Your project already has one, let's update it so that looks like this:

 ```javascript
 // /app/head.mjs